McIntyre Patient Resource Center

 Through knowledgeable, compassionate professionals and the latest technology in cancer treatment, Hall-Perrine Cancer Center provides support, education and hope to those living with cancer.

-Hall-Perrine Cancer Center also offers genetic counseling to help in identifying those women who have risk factors for hereditary cancer.
+Hall-Perrine Cancer Center offers genetic services to help in identifying those who may have risk factors for hereditary cancer.

 Mercy Women's Center